-I had also included Chapters on calculator programs and spreadsheet analysis of logs.
-At the time, the programmable scientific calculator was only 10 years old and economical versions were only 4 years old.
+I had also included sections on calculator programs and spreadsheet analysis of logs.
+At the time, programmable scientific calculators were only 10 years old and economical versions were only 4 years old.
 Spreadsheets were 4 years old, but memory and software limitations were quite severe.
 Calculator and spreadsheet use are now so ubiquitous that we no longer have to teach people about their detailed operation.

 I personally pioneered a desktop log analysis software/hardware system in 1976 based on HP 9800 series personal computers, 5 years before IBM "invented" the PC.
 Later, I pioneered the use of spreadsheet software for log analysis in 1984 on Lotus 1-2-3, before Microsoft Excel even existed.
 These packages were sold world wide as LOG/MATE and MINI/MATE (later upgraded to become META/LOG) respectively.
 I mention this not to brag, but to illustrate that there is not much really new under the sun, merely faster, and more capable of handling large data sets.
 Most of the current software still uses the same equations that we used in 1976.

 LOG/MATE also included seismic petrophysics and META/LOG included DST analysis, both included core analysis data processing and cash flow analysis. predating the current trend toward "integrated" petrophysics by nearly two decades.
 Of course, image processing and neural networks had not been commercialized then, and they are certainly "new".